JiuRanYa/type-challenges-helper/README.md

 # Intro:
 This tool will help you to fetch files from type-challenge.

-Provide help when you using type-challenge to prictice.

-Enable you to use [type-challenge](https://github.com/type-challenges/type-challenges) in vscode or other editor tool.
+Enable you to use [type-challenge](https://github.com/type-challenges/type-challenges) efficiently.

-Enable type:
+Enable type now:

 - [x] warm
 - [x] easy